-The Molecular Cardiac Physiology Group comprises faculty from the Departments of Biomedical Physiology and Kinesiology (Drs.
+Founded in 2010, the MCPG comprises faculty from the Departments of Biomedical Physiology and Kinesiology (Drs.
 Tom Claydon, Damon Poburko, Peter Ruben, Glen Tibbits) and Molecular Biology and Biochemistry (Drs.
 Mark Paetzel, Edgar Young).
 Our research interests range from the biophysical characterization of voltage-gated channels to regenerative medicine.
 Click on the links below to find our more about our members' research.